nus-cs2103-AY2324S2/ip/docs/README.md

 ## Features

 ### Viewing all available commands within application
-To view all available commands within application, we can use `help` to list out all commands.
+To view all available commands within application, we can enter `help` to in the user input to list out all commands.
 Command:
 ```
-todo YOUR_TASK_HERE
+help
 ```

+### Listing all tasks
-### List out all your tasks
+You can list all your tasks using the `list` command.
 Command
 ```
 list
 ```
+> [!NOTE]
+> If there is no tasks in the list, Hammy will output `There is no tasks currently!` instead

 ## Usage

 ### `deadline` - add a deadline task